Selection as a White House Fellow is based on a combination of the following criteria:

 Applicants are notified in March if they have been selected as regional finalists.
 If selected, they will be notified of the time and location for regional interviews.
 Panel interviews are conducted during the Spring.
 Regional finalists must keep a flexible schedule until panel assignments are announced.
 It is not likely that the assignment can be changed.
 Regional finalists must submit extensive security background investigation forms upon notification of their selection.

 National finalists selected from the regional interviews are notified at the beginning of May.
 The national finalist list is posted on the website.
 All national finalists undergo background investigations before proceeding with the selection process.

-National finalists are interviewed over a 2 1/2 day period by the members of the President’s Commission on White House Fellowships.
+National finalists are interviewed over a two-and-a-half day period by the members of the President’s Commission on White House Fellowships.
 The Commission then recommends a class of Fellows to the President.
 Lodging and airfare in the United States are paid by the Commission.